comit/sonoff-bridge/Upgrade.md

 Until now several versions of my Sonoff software have been released starting with the C version Sonoff-MQTT-OTA followed by Sonoff-MQTT-OTA-Arduino and Sonoff-Tasmota.

-Migrating from earlier versions to newer versions is mostly painless as the settings are saved in the same location in flash while newer settings are appended.
+Migrating from one version to the next versions is mostly painless as the settings are saved in the same location in flash and newer settings are appended.

 As said, mostly painless.
-There are some deviations to this rule.
+There are some deviations to this rule as I rearranged the flash.
 In the next list you'll find an overview of supported migrations paths.

 1. No migration from Sonoff-MQTT-OTA to Sonoff-MQTT-OTA-Arduino or Sonoff-Tasmota
 2. Easy migration from Sonoff-MQTT-OTA-Arduino 1.0.11 to Sonoff-Tasmota 3.9.x